sendinblue/APIv3-java-library/docs/SmtpApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //apiKey.setApiKeyPrefix("Token");

+// Configure API key authorization: partnerKey ApiKeyAuth partnerKey = (ApiKeyAuth) defaultClient.getAuthentication("partner-key");
+partnerKey.setApiKey("YOUR API KEY");
+// Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
+//partnerKey.setApiKeyPrefix("Token");

 SmtpApi apiInstance = new SmtpApi();
-Long limit = 50L; // Long | Number of documents returned per page
+Long limit = 10L; // Long | Number of documents returned per page
-Long offset = 0L; // Long | Index of the first document on the page LocalDate startDate = new LocalDate(); // LocalDate | Mandatory if endDate is used.
-Starting date of the report (YYYY-MM-DD) LocalDate endDate = new LocalDate(); // LocalDate | Mandatory if startDate is used.
+Long offset = 0L; // Long | Index of the first document on the page String startDate = "startDate_example"; // String | Mandatory if endDate is used.
+Starting date of the report (YYYY-MM-DD) String endDate = "endDate_example"; // String | Mandatory if startDate is used.
 Ending date of the report (YYYY-MM-DD) Integer days = 56; // Integer | Number of days in the past including today (positive integer).
 Not compatible with 'startDate' and 'endDate'
 String tag = "tag_example"; // String | Tag of the emails
 try {